Insurance companies for expats and residents in the UK

 No providers match your current filters.

-What expats need to know about UK insurance
+What expats and residents need to know about UK insurance

 Car insurance is one of the biggest hurdles.
 UK insurers rely heavily on your no-claims discount (NCD) — typically built up over years of claim-free driving.
 Foreign no-claims history is not always recognised, which places new arrivals in the same pricing bracket as brand-new young drivers.
 Specialist insurers like Marshmallow have built underwriting models that use alternative data to price risk more fairly for people without a UK history.

+Breakdown cover is worth arranging as soon as you have a vehicle, particularly if you have bought an older car or imported one.
 Boiler and home cover is often overlooked by new arrivals, but a boiler breakdown in a UK winter is both common and expensive.
-Hometree's home care plans provide 24/7 support and cover repair costs — a straightforward way to protect yourself against one of the most disruptive and costly surprises of owning or renting a UK property.
+Home care plans provide 24/7 support and cover repair costs — a straightforward way to protect yourself against one of the most disruptive and costly surprises of owning a UK property.

 Some UK insurers will accept a letter from your overseas insurer confirming your no-claims history, but acceptance varies widely.
 Traditional insurers tend to be reluctant; specialist providers like Marshmallow are designed specifically to price policies fairly for people without a UK claims history.